Integrating Strategies and Requirements across Federal Near Earth Observation Programs

 - Expand the understanding and applications of remotely sensed data.

-The Problem and Solution: Solutions aren’t aligned to requirements creating duplicated and misaligned sensors and capabilities
+The Problem and Solution: Solutions are unaligned with requirements.
+This creates duplicated and misaligned sensors and capabilities

-The Land Remote Sensing (LRS) program within the USGS is in the midst of supporting the National Earth Observation (NEO) portfolio analysis and developing a requirements management capability to manage the business requirements of its mission programs.
-It wishes to be able to capture these requirements in a manner that business needs are not directly tied to or dependent upon individual project or system efforts but be treated in a abstract manner but yet relatable to the technical capabilities that are available or being planned.
-The capability will enable LRS to manage business needs over a longer time frame and evolve the technology of the capacities satisfying them in an independent fashion.
-This will lead to greater portfolio understanding and potentially a greater interest in the mission’s expression of their requirements in a collaborative portfolio manner.
+The Land Remote Sensing (LRS) program within the USGS is in the midst of supporting the National Earth Observation (NEO) portfolio analysis.
+Also, developing a requirements management capability to manage the business requirements of its mission programs.
+It wishes to be able to capture these requirements in a manner that business needs are not directly tied to or dependent upon individual project or system efforts.
+Instead, be treated in a abstract manner but yet relatable to the technical capabilities that are available or being planned.
+Furthermore, the capability will enable LRS to manage business needs over a longer time frame and evolve the technology of the capacities satisfying them in an independent fashion.
+This will consequently lead to greater portfolio understanding and potentially a greater interest in the mission’s expression of their requirements in a collaborative portfolio manner.

 Xentity provided a clear project plan and solution that provided :